 Pollination group 4.
-An early season pear.
-The fruit is pale yellow to green with an orange flush.
-Cropping well, bears large clean fruit from an early age.
-Flesh is creamy white and is of excellent flavour.
-Pick September, will keep in cold store until November.
-Will not pollinate Doyenne du Comice.
+A very early pear, in season late September.
+Fruit is pale yellow to green with an orange flush.
+Cropping well, bears large fruit from an early age.
+Excellent flavour.
+Will keep in cold store until November.

 Pollination group 3.
 Pollinated by Conference or Comice, a dessert pear with good regular but not heavy crops.
 Medium/large fruit, golden yellow in colour, faintly striped in red.
 Flesh is creamy white, soft when ripe and very juicy.
 Pick early September, store for a short time only.

 Pollination group 4.
 Small hardy pear.
 Pale green turning to pale yellow almost covered by russet.
-The greenish white flesh is juicy and white,.
-Pick October stores until January.
+The greenish white flesh is juicy and white.
+Pick October, store until January.